mbottoni/siamese-net/README.md

-# Siamese Networks with triplet loss# siamese-net
+# Siamese Networks with triplet loss